kryptogo/jobs/README.md

 ---

-### LEGAL
+### OPERATION

-#### Legal Manager
+#### Front Desk/ Receptionist

-**Responsibilities**：
+As the Receptionist in COBINHOOD, you will need to be a masterful problem-solver and an organizational force given complex calendaring.

-- Provide legal support on all aspects of key strategy
+**Responsibilities**:
-- Draft, review & revise Contract and agreement of COBINHOOD
+- Answer, screen, and forward any incoming phone calls while providing basic information as needed
-- Study global cryptocurrency regulation especially in cryptocurrency exchange and ICO
+- Maintain security by following procedures and controlling access
-- Advise frameworks of regulation for cryptocurrency exchange and ICO business in Taiwan
+- Organize space planning and large offsite events
-- Manage corporate governance and review public materials in terms of legal perspective
+- Perform general clerical duties including answering phones, taking and distributing messages
-- Collaborate with and manage outside counsel on an as-needed basis
+- Handle special projects as assigned

-**Requirement**：
+**Requirements**:

-- A minimum of 2-3 years of work experience in legal firm
+- 1 - 2 years of experience in administrative support or as a receptionist, or experience in air cabin crew/hotel receptionist
-- Strong knowledge of financial industry
+- Must speak in English fluently
-- Strong knowledge of cryptocurrency is a plus
+- Proficient in Microsoft Excel, PowerPoint, Word and Google applications
-- Ability to proactively identify, analyze and resolve issues and provide timely, concise and business-focused legal advice in a fast-paced, dynamic environment
+- Strong organizational and communication skills, team orientated philosophy, and problem solving skills
-- Proficiency in English
+- Someone who will keep his/her work area clean and organized
-- Fluent in Japanese is a plus
+- Friendly, calm and composed

 ---